Carbide Motion User Guide

 After Carbide Motion has been installed, it’s a good idea to drag the icon onto your Dock (or quick launch area in Windows) for easy access to the program.
-Carbide Motion will be your main point of entry when using the Shapeoko 3.
+Carbide Motion will be your main point of entry when using your Nomad or Shapeoko 3.

 Opening Carbide Motion

 After the program has been installed, connect your Shapeoko to your computer with the provided USB cable.

 Note: If you are using Windows, you will be prompted to install the driver that was included with the Carbide Motion install.
 Continue through the driver installation until complete.

 On a Mac, there is no need to go through a driver installation.

 Your controller must be powered on (via the power cord) in order for Carbide Motion to operate.